JEmbry2019/PokerPythonProjectTuesdat/README.md

 * Python 3.8 <br>
 * Visual Studio Code <br>

+# Code Louisville requirements it meets.
+* Implement a “master loop” console application where the user can repeatedly enter commands/perform actions, including choosing to exit the program
+* Create a class, then create at least one object of that class and populate it with data
+* Create a dictionary or list, populate it with several values, retrieve at least one value, and use it in your program
+* Create and call at least 3 functions, at least one of which must return a value that is used

 # How to make the Project work.<br>
 1. Open the GitHub link with Visual Studio Code.<br>